Carbon neutrality/climate change action

 In recent years, more and more typhoons are moving across the country while maintaining their strength, and climate change is said to be a contributing factor.
 Storm surges brought about by typhoons increase the risk of flooding for Refineries / Complexes located in coastal areas.
 Therefore, we are simulating the route in which the largest typhoon expected in the future will land directly on Refineries / Complexes, and conducting risk analysis on the impact of flooding from storm surges.
 Based on the results of this analysis, we are considering hardware reinforcement measures such as installing flood walls in the seawater pump room, as well as soft disaster mitigation measures by enhancing the disaster prevention response manual.

-●Estimated typhoon path as a prerequisite for studying storm surge damage estimation Refinery
+● Typhoon path assumptions that serve as the basis for considering storm surge damage Refinery

-Estimated typhoon path as a prerequisite for estimating storm surge damage Refinery
+Typhoon path assumptions that serve as the basis for considering storm surge damage Refinery

-Estimated typhoon path as a prerequisite for estimating storm surge damage Refinery
+Typhoon path assumptions that serve as the basis for considering storm surge damage Refinery

-Estimated typhoon path as a prerequisite for estimating storm surge damage Refinery
+Typhoon path assumptions that serve as the basis for considering storm surge damage Refinery

 ●Estimated image of storm surge damage